 Pure Portland cement

-After the globes have cured for a couple days, you are going to break the glass with the side of a hammer.
-We left the globes inside the bag while we did this to prevent flying glass shards.
+After the spheres have cured for a couple days, you are going to break the glass with the side of a hammer.
+We left the balls inside the bag while we did this to prevent flying glass shards.
 WEAR goggles or glasses protection!
 And use gloves.

 After all the glass has been removed, use a file to take off any blemishes or protrusions, then rough up the whole surface with a wire brush.
 Some recipes come out really smooth and even polished looking…if you like that look, feel free to skip the wire brush.